Traffic volume counts

 |Legal statement of operations||$245.45|

 - Before requesting a traffic count, contact Council to find out if the intersection is Council or Main Roads responsibility.

-- For Ultimate Traffic Projection Requests, complete the Request Form for Ultimate Traffic Projections (PDF - 90.14kb) and return via your preferred method from the options listed on the form.
+- For ultimate traffic projection requests, complete the application form (PDF - 90.14kb) and return via your preferred method from the options listed on the form.

 For this type of request, information will be available within 15 working days on receipt of application.